qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool.rst

 Tooling
 *******

-See the <.#Tooling |main manual index> for a list of documents in this section.
+See the :doc:`main manual index <.#Tooling >` for a list of documents in this section.